Small-amplitude Compressible Magnetohydrodynamic Turbulence Modulated by Collisionless Damping in Earth's Magnetosheath

-\textit{The relative energy fractions in the total energy of compressible modes}.--- Fig. 5 shows the fast-mode energy normalized to the total energy of compressible modes as a function of $k_\perp$ and $\theta$, which is defined as $F_{fast,\epsilon}=\frac{D_{\epsilon +}}{D_{\epsilon +}+D_{\epsilon -}}$.
-In Fig. 5(a), the fraction of fast-mode energy for the three parameters ($\epsilon=V,B,N$) decreases as $k_\perp$ increases.
-The similar tendency of the three ratios suggests that CD of compressible modes plays a comparable role at varying $k_\perp$, despite their different energy fractions.
-Meanwhile, Fig. 5(b) demonstrates that fast modes dominate magnetic field fluctuations, whereas slow modes dominate proton density fluctuations at small $\theta$.
-As $\theta$ increases, the energy fractions of the three parameters gradually become comparable.
+We perform a similar analysis on $F_{fast,\epsilon}$ to $\theta$ to explore whether there is an angle dependence for CD modulation.
+Figure 5(b) demonstrates that, at small $\theta$, fast modes dominate magnetic field fluctuations, whereas slow modes dominate proton density fluctuations.
+As $\theta$ increases, fast mode fractions of the three parameters gradually become comparable.
 Moreover, the linear decrease of $F_{fast,V}$ as $\theta$ increases is consistent with higher $\gamma_{fast}$ at larger $\theta$.
-The different angle dependencies in $F_{fast,B}$ and $F_{fast,N}$ can be attributed to the angle dependencies in the calculations of Eqs. (\ref{eq:3},\ref{eq:5}), wherein magnetic field and proton density fluctuations are inferred from proton velocity fluctuations.
+The different $\theta$ dependencies in $F_{fast,B}$ and $F_{fast,N}$ can be attributed to the angle dependence in the calculations of Eqs.(\ref{eq:4},\ref{eq:5}), wherein magnetic field and proton density fluctuations are inferred from proton velocity fluctuations.